toolstack/sully/readme.md

 ## Changelog ##
+### 4.4 ###
+* Release date: June 1, 2024
+* Update regex's to better parse changelogs
+* Remove duplicate blank lines from changelogs
+* Support readme files that have mixed case
+* Make the truncated log message link back to the plugin page on wp.org

 ### 4.3.1 ###
 * Release date: May 21, 2024
 * No changes other than fixing release version in plugin file.